SkyleafTech/SkyleafTech.github.io/_posts/2019-08-09-Docker ELK MultiNode Certificate.md

 ### First Trial:

-When I struggling on this question, I have discoverd the first example the [configuring-tls-docker](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/configuring-tls-docker.html)，I realized I need two steps to make it happen.
+When I struggling on this question, I have discovered the first example the [configuring-tls-docker](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/configuring-tls-docker.html)，I realized I need two steps to make it happen.
 Firstly, we need to run the create-certs.yml to generate the certificates, then I can run docker-compose.yml file to create es multi node service.
 But somehow I failed with this example, I'm confused with the password and cetificate, I tried to enter http://127.0.0.1:9200 with the password that I put in .env file, but it does not work.
 Dont know why???
 But I can re-generate it by the following code，which will generate the elasticsearch password for me.
 But this is not what I want.

 ˋˋˋ